 Coconut Grove is a stunning upscale neighborhood that runs along the shoreline of Biscayne Bay.
 This Miami suburb is characterized by its gorgeous parks, marina, and abundance of trees.
 Venues in the Grove offer a rustic feel, with authentic Miami style and impeccable design.
 Located in this area are Villa Woodbine and the iconic Vizcaya, which also serves as a wedding venue.
 For the most part, venues in this area are on the moderately priced side.
 I’d go with an outdoor wedding for coconut grove, there’s too much natural beauty to stay inside.

 Homestead is the perfect place for an outdoor wedding.
 Located an hour south of downtown, Homestead offers a wide variety of outdoor spaces perfect for natural lighting wedding photos.
 I got married there myself, at a venue called the Whimsical Key West House.
 There’s a big farming community in Homestead, which also means lots of barns and open fields.
 Some of the most fun receptions I’ve photographed have been in renovated barns.
 The distance from the center of Miami makes Homestead both less crowded and more affordable.
-If you’re looking for the most value for your money, it’s probably going to be here.
+If you’re looking for the most value for your money, it’s probably going to be in Homestead.

 If you want an urban feel to your wedding, Brickell might be the place for you.
 With venues showcasing the beautiful city skyline, Brickell weddings often have the quintessential Miami view.
 I never got tired of the high-rises and amazing rooftop views when I lived in Brickell.
 For the luxury of Miami Beach, with less traffic and fewer tourists, I’d look into Brickell.
 The only downsides for Brickell are fewer options for venues and being generally on the more expensive side.
 Another popular and beloved spot near Brickell is the Wynwood Art District, which has venues right in the heart of the famous art-filled walls.